 Firstly, I hope you and your family and friends are keeping safe and well.
 Usually I like to start our biannual newsletter with some upbeat news on what families are getting up to, but at the time of writing we are all at the beginning of the second lock down and I expect many of us may be feeling anxious at the prospect of spending lock down during the cold days and nights.
-So, I want to update you on what we have been doing to support families at this time and share with you some of the activities that the AS community has been involved in.
+So, I want to update you on what we have been doing to support families at this time and give you a brief overview on what we know about individuals and families that have coped with having had Covid-19.